oracle/terraform-provider-oci/website/docs/r/data_safe_security_policy_deployment.html.markdown

 * `security_policy_id` - The OCID of the security policy corresponding to the security policy deployment.
 * `state` - The current state of the security policy deployment.
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see Resource Tags.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
-* `target_id` - The OCID of the target where the security policy is deployed.
+* `target_id` - The OCID of the target/target group where the security policy is deployed.
+* `target_type` - Indicates whether the security policy deployment is for a target database or a target database group.
 * `time_created` - The time that the security policy deployment was created, in the format defined by RFC3339.
+* `time_deployed` - The last date and time the security policy was deployed, in the format defined by RFC3339.
 * `time_updated` - The last date and time the security policy deployment was updated, in the format defined by RFC3339.

 ## Timeouts